Bhavyaatrivedi/WorkZone/Readme.md

 *Delete Employee*: The delete employee component allows users to delete an existing employee from the system.

-*Analysis: The analysis component displays various charts that provide insights into the employee data.
+*Analysis*: The analysis component displays various charts that provide insights into the employee data.
 The **charts* display the total number of employees, the number of employees in each department, and the number of employees in each status.

 *Map Component*: The map component displays a map of the employee's address using OpenStreetMap.
 Users can enter an address, and the map will display the location of the address.